callstack/react-native-brownfield/docs/OBJECTIVE_C.md

 #### ReactNativeViewController

 A view controller that's rendering `RCTRootView` within its bounds.
 It automatically uses an instance of a bridge created in `startReactNative` method.
-It works well with exposed JavaScript method.
+It works well with exposed JavaScript module.
 It's the simplest way to embed React Native into your navigation stack.

 You can import it from: